 Every single legislative and executive branch interpretation of the Foreign Emoluments Clause follows this view, and not the one advocated by Chong.
 Thus, for example, the Comptroller General concluded that the Foreign Emoluments Clause applied to a U.S. federal court crier’s receipt of a pension from the British government for services he previously provided as part of the British Army.
 See 37 Comp.
 Gen. 138, 140 (1957).
-And this compensation obviously had nothing to do with the recipient’s U.S. position — the British paid the pension on account of the recipient’s service during the war, not to offer him additional benefits for being a U.S. federal court crier.
+And this compensation obviously had nothing to do with the recipient’s U.S. position.
+The British paid the pension on account of the recipient’s service during the war, not to offer him additional benefits for being a U.S. federal court crier.
 See also, e.g., Ward v.
 United States, 1 Cl.
 Ct.
-46 (1982), an advisory opinion issued in connection with congressional reference procedures, 28 U.S.C. §§ 1492, 2509, which involved a former Chief Petty Officer of the Coast Guard who, more than a decade after his retirement, was subjected to the Foreign Emoluments Clause on account of a teaching position taken with a foreign public school.
+46 (1982) (advisory opinion issued in connection with congressional reference procedures, 28 U.S.C. §§ 1492, 2509, involving a former Chief Petty Officer of the Coast Guard who, more than a decade after his retirement, was subjected to the Foreign Emoluments Clause on account of a teaching position taken with a foreign public school).
 Chong’s view, that a U.S. Officer can accept foreign government benefits when those benefits “have nothing to do with and cannot possibly have been affected by his U.S. office,” cannot be reconciled with a longstanding, consistent line of authorities.

 Every single time the Foreign Emoluments Clause has been applied to a U.S. Officer, it has been in the context of that officer providing services, directly or indirectly, to a foreign government, whether or not those services related to his or her official position with the U.S. government.
 And every single time a government official has been asked to interpret the meaning of “emolument,” that official has concluded that the term refers to the compensation associated with an official or employment relationship with a foreign government, to the exclusion of other payments.
 See, e.g., Memorandum for S.A.
 Andretta, Administrative Assistant Attorney General, from J. Lee Rankin, Assistant Attorney General, Office of Legal Counsel, Re: Payment of Compensation to Individual in Receipt of Compensation from a Foreign Government at 8 (Oct.
 4, 1954) (concluding that “the term ‘emolument’ . . . particularly since it is modified by the phrase ‘of any kind whatever,’ was intended to cover compensation of any sort arising out of an employment relationship with a foreign state” and rejecting the extension of the Foreign Emoluments Clause to payments not arising out of an employment relationship); Department of Defense General Counsel, Standards of Conduct Office, Application of the Emoluments Clause to DoD Civilian Employees and Military Personnel (a U.S. Officer “may not accept a compensated position (an ’emolument’) from a foreign state unless Congressional consent is obtained”).*** For many other citations to similar effect, please see the beginning footnotes to my full-length article.

 Some commentators point out that, even if prior authorities address only circumstances where a U.S. Officer performs services for a foreign government, no Comptroller General Opinion or Office of Legal Counsel Opinion expressly blesses a U.S. Officer’s acceptance of benefits derived from transactions with foreign governments through a business he owns.
 But that is because, until November 9, 2016, no one ever dreamt that such transactions came within the Foreign Emoluments Clause, even though many U.S. Officers, beginning with George Washington, openly maintained expansive business enterprises during their times of public service.
 We have, in fact, had many, many U.S. Officers with expansive business interests during our nation’s history.
-See Justin Fox, “George Washington Had Business Interests, Too”, Bloomberg View (Nov.
+See, e.g., Justin Fox, “George Washington Had Business Interests, Too”, Bloomberg View (Nov.
 22, 2016) (The Framers “didn’t make any rules constricting officials’ investments and business interests.
 If they had, much of the nation’s nascent commercial activity might have ground to a halt.
 The U.S. was short on both potential government officials and potential investors, so combining the two activities was common.”) (summarizing historical works); Janet Novak, “Obama Nominates Forbes 400 Member Penny Pritzker As Commerce Secretary”, Forbes, (May 2, 2013).

-If a court reaches the merits in any of the pending lawsuits against President Trump, it should recognize the distinction between the two emoluments clauses at issue in the cases.
+If a court reaches the merits in any of the pending lawsuits against President Trump, it should recognize the distinction between the two emoluments clauses.
 The Foreign Emoluments Clause applies broadly to all compensation for services provided by a U.S. Officer to a foreign government, whether or not the services relate to his position with the U.S. government.
 Any focus on allegations regarding “profiting off of the Presidency” will lead to a cramped and incorrect analysis.
 However, for the Domestic Emoluments Clause, the court should scrutinize whether any state or federal government payment reflects compensation for the services Trump provides as President.

 Of course, a court will adopt this framework only if a party or amicus presents it.
 Unfortunately, the DOJ, in its opening brief in CREW v.
 Trump, sometimes muddles its analysis and does not explicitly recognize the distinction between the Foreign Emoluments Clause and the Domestic Emoluments Clause.
 See my prior post.
 If the DOJ does not clarify its position then, as Professor Marty Lederman explains elsewhere, a loss on the merits is a distinct possibility.